I’m delighted to join 3:AM Magazine as fiction editor.

 * Please send me a very brief bio/cv.
 I’m as likely to publish unpublished as published writers, but, if you have published before, I’m interested in what, and where.

 * Fiction submissions will close at 3am on 3rd September 2014.
-They will reopen again later in the year.
+They will reopen again early in 2015.

 illustrations by Stephen Crowe for Finnegans Wake